 One of the most challenging obstacles for older adults is acknowledging the need for help with money management.
 Personal finances are both extremely personal and a representation of our independence.
-Adult children are sometimes met with opposition when stepping into the financial arena with regards to senior parents and their financial management.
+Adult children are sometimes met with opposition when stepping in to help seniors with money management.

 Nonetheless, for many different reasons, such as the mounting incidence of senior scams and cognitive decline, it’s essential to make sure that the financial assets our loved ones have acquired through the years are protected, and that bills are paid properly and on time.
 It’s a dilemma that must be handled delicately and with diplomacy.
 Try these strategies for an easy transition to assisting a senior loved one with monetary management:

 - The first conversation.
 Approaching a loved one concerning the need for assistance with personal finances can be daunting.
 Keeping respect for the senior during the process is essential, making it clear that your motives are not to “take over,” but to work together with the individual to develop an approach for thoroughly and accurately managing finances.

 - Organizing documents.
 Once you’ve set up a workable financial plan together with your loved one, assemble copies of all important documents into one conveniently-accessible location, including bank/brokerage statements, insurance plans, mortgage/reverse mortgage paperwork, Social Security payments, wills, etc.